92 Easy Summer Desserts to Devour from Now Until Labor Day

 • Time Commitment: 40 minutes

 Think Russian teacakes, except mind-blowingly easy to make.
 Like, three ingredients easy.
-Shake things up with peanut butter cups or caramels instead of Kisses.
+Shake things up with peanut butter cups or caramels instead of Kisses, if you're feeling fancy.

 69. No-Bake Chocolate-Peanut Butter Pretzel Bars